 - Think about creating the outline of a large triangle with your decor pieces.

-Now that our mantel is decorated using winter wonderland Christmas decorations, I’m focusing on finishing up our Christmas tree.
-Can’t wait to use these vintage ornaments I found at the thrift shop for next to nothing!
+Now that our mantel is decorated using winter wonderland Christmas decorations, I’m focusing on finishing up our tree.
+Can’t wait to use these vintage glass ornaments I found at the thrift shop for next to nothing!

 It’s almost there, but I need to add a few finishing touches.
 I’ll be sharing our tree and more Christmas ideas as part of the Canadian Bloggers’ Home Tour next week.
 I’ll also give you details about our new blue and grey area rug I ordered from Wayfair too.
 I’m in love with the colours!

 What decorating projects are you most excited about this season?
 Have you tackled your Christmas mantel yet?
 Struggling with anything or do you find it easy peasy?
 What are some of your favourite Christmas mantel decorating ideas?
 Let me know in the comments!